low101043/GaussianElimination/README.md

 # Guassian Elimination

 This is a program which performs Guassian Elimination.
 It was started in December 2019.

-Needs to be tested and checked.
-I do not believe that the actual Guassian Elimination works.
+Still a prototype.

+The test file includes all the tests I have used.
+Uses Junit 4